roytang/blog/content/post/2016/06/everyone-is-biased.md

 url: /2016/06/everyone-is-biased/
 ---

-_Grammar note: &#8220;Biased&#8221; is an adjective. &#8220;Bias&#8221; is a noun.
-It is not appropriate to say that a person or an entity &#8220;is bias&#8221;.
+_Grammar note: "Biased&#8221; is an adjective.
+"Bias&#8221; is a noun.
+It is not appropriate to say that a person or an entity "is bias&#8221;.
 Unless you are talking to like a prejudice elemental or something (takes note of that for hypothetical hipster RPG)_

-In a (long-winded) discussion during the recent election period, someone told me that I &#8220;obviously had a bias&#8221; and my answer was &#8220;Of course I do!
+In a (long-winded) discussion during the recent election period, someone told me that I "obviously had a bias&#8221; and my answer was "Of course I do!
 Everyone does!&#8221; People have different histories and backgrounds which means for any given topic they are likely to start from different points.
 These biases are perfectly okay and healthy and they're called opinions.
 (Cue quote about opinions being like assholes).
 Example: I'm not in favor of the death penalty therefore I'm biased against candidates that want to promote it

 Although we are all entitled to our own opinions, many times we are called upon to make objective judgments.
 Common examples are jury trials, elections, or when you're a judge in some contest.
 During these instances we have to be careful to weigh our own biases and opinions objectively to make sure we are giving a fair judgment